hyperledger/fabric/docs/source/prereqs.rst

     Toolbox <https://docs.docker.com/toolbox/toolbox_install_windows/>`__ -
     again, Docker version Docker 17.06.2-ce or greater is required.

+The Fabric sample test network has been successfully verified with Docker 2.5.0.1.
+Higher versions may not work at this time.
 You can check the version of Docker you have installed with the following command from a terminal prompt: